What is a Hearth? Unveiling Its History from Ancient Rituals to Modern Design

 Since 2020, we have been working out who we are and what era we will be called (probably the pandemic era).
 One thing we know is that the pandemic meant people spent so much time at home that interior design became important, builders were run off their feet, and the fireplace is once again celebrated as the heart of the home.

 So we can safely say the fireplace and its hearth are safe – at least for now!
-To keep this tradition alive, check out our extensive range of fireplaces, from classic oak beams to elegant marble designs.
+To keep this tradition alive, check out our extensive range of fireplaces, from classic oak beams to elegant marble fireplaces.

 Leave a Reply